Custom Search

 We have all seen the advertising claims.
 Some widget added to your fuel line, air intake, or computer is going to give your car better fuel mileage, faster acceleration, etc. Many of the claims are utterly fantastic, while the more professional ads may be almost believable.
 Best of all, these ad claims are usually reinforced by a series of testimonials from "satisfied customers".
 WOW!
 All those people bought it and they are so happy!

-Only one of these devices has a website with claims that pass my basic BS test.
-The one website that passes my BS test is honest enough to clearly state that you need to install their "complete system" before you will realize any fuel savings.
-Their complete system includes some method of reprogramming the air-fuel mixture, duh.
+Very few web sites for these devices pass my basic BS test.
+The websites that do pass my BS test are honest enough to clearly state that you need to install their "complete system" before you will realize any fuel savings.
+Their complete system always includes some additional method of reprogramming the air-fuel mixture, duh.

 Sadly, none of the devices work nearly as well as the advertising claims.
 Most have no measurable effect on mileage, and a few actually REDUCE mileage.
 None of these devices will ever save enough fuel to pay back the purchase price.
 How do I know?
-Because I spent the time, did the research, and found actual unbiased test data for each system that wasn't obviously a scam.
+Because I spent the time, did the research, and found reliable test data for each system that wasn't obviously a scam.
+If reliable test data isn't available for the system you are considering, ask yourself, "Why Not?"
+If the system is as great as the claims, certainly someone will have performed an actual test with altered and unaltered vehicles on the same course or dyno.

 The following statements are undeniably true: